paolomostardi/ludus_scacchi/README.md

 # ludus_scacchi
-This chess app uses keras to train CNN models on lichess games of differnet users.
+This chess app uses keras to train CNN models on lichess games of different users.